 It seems like everyone thinks that they need a crazy amount of expensive equipment in order to become a professional blogger.
 I am here to tell you that this is not the case!
 You can start with just the basics and upgrade from there!

 I will say, My Cannon 80 D was the best investment I made!
-It has allowed me to take amazing photos and do really high-quality video.
+It has allowed me to take amazing photos and do really high-quality videos.
 Is it expensive?
 Yes, painfully so…But it was totally worth it in the long run!
 And if you want some tips on things like staging food for photography, you can check out that post too!